WHAT TO EXPECT

 Open cloudShell as Bash.

-Paste in the following commands, replacing the <cloudSwXtch_IP> with the cloudSwXtch’s Ctrl IP address.
+Paste in the following commands, replacing the <cloudSwXtch_ctrl_IP> with the cloudSwXtch’s Ctrl IP address.

-kubectl run installer --image=busybox -- sh -c "wget http://<cloudSwXtch_IP>/services/install/xnic_ds_installer.sh; sleep 3650" kubectl cp default/installer:/xnic_ds_installer.sh xnic_ds_installer.sh kubectl delete po/installer --grace-period 1 chmod +x xnic_ds_installer.shRun one of the following scripts:
+kubectl run installer --image=busybox -- sh -c "wget http://<cloudSwXtch_ctrl_IP>/swx/services/install/xnic_ds_installer.sh; sleep 3650" kubectl cp default/installer:/xnic_ds_installer.sh xnic_ds_installer.sh kubectl delete po/installer --grace-period 1 chmod +x xnic_ds_installer.shRun one of the following scripts depending on the connectivity of the network used:

 cloudSwXtch with Internet Access: